 You owe a duty to the Company to advance its legitimate interests when the opportunity to do so arises.
-You may not take for yourself a corporate opportunity that is discovered in the course of your association with the Company, nor may you compete with the Company.
-To avoid a conflict of interest, or the appearance of a conflict of interest, an Associate must obtain prior approval for a corporate opportunity from the Audit Committee, provided that the Company is first made aware of the opportunity and refuses to take advantage of it.
+You may not take for yourself a corporate opportunity that is discovered in the course of your association with the Company that injures the Company or is discovered using corporate property, information or your position with the Company, nor may you compete with the Company.
+To avoid any actual or the appearance of a conflict of interest, an Associate must obtain prior approval for a corporate opportunity from the Audit Committee, provided that the Company is first made aware of the opportunity and refuses to take advantage of it.